 Abel Ferrara, the ghoulishly looking American film director, whose film The Bad Lieutenant has been a perennial favorite ever since I first saw it in the early 90s, especially for Harvey Keitel’s riveting tour de force performance, is one of the most eccentric and cryptic figures I’ve met.
 From his fertile mind, has poured a small galaxy of his own making comprised of assorted oddballs, kooks, and freaks scattered across a daringly unique cinematic landscape in pictures like King of New York, Ms. 45, Fear City, Dangerous Game, and The Addiction.
 But I’ve always considered The Bad Lieutenant his masterpiece and one to which I often return, as I do with other masterpieces like Francis Ford Coppola’s The Godfather, Martin Scorsese’s Goodfellas, Quentin Tarantino’s Reservoir Dogs, and William Friedkin’s The French Connection and The Exorcist.
-Like his near contemporary, Martin Scorsese, Ferrara has been capturing the underbelly of his birthplace—New York—for decades, but in a much grittier, seedier way.
-For me, his films are a truer reflection of this Gommoran city—one of pimps, addicts, perverts, and miscreants—than Scorsese’s.
+Yet, it is Ferrara’s ability to capture the underbelly of his native New York, much like his near contemporary Scorsese, that truly resonates with me.
+However, Ferrara’s lens delves into the grittier and seedier aspects of this city, offering a truer reflection of its darker elements—populated by pimps, addicts, deviants, and outcasts—than Scorsese’s portrayal.

 Since 1971, Ferrara has been turning out a picture yearly—with few exceptions.
 But unlike Scorsese, he’s had a harder time financing his films partly because of the taboo subjects his films treat and partly because of his decrepit-like lifestyle as a perverse drug addict—one akin to the very characters who grace his films.
 This has forced Ferrara to leave his beloved home city for Rome, Italy to continue his work.
 But before he left, I’d occasionally run into him as he was part of the seamy nightlife fabric that peppered New York before 9/11.